-At the Department of Social Neuroscience, Max Planck Institute for Human Cognitive and Brain Sciences (Leipzig, Germany), I am mainly working on data acquired within the unique large-scale longitudinal ReSource project.
+At the Department of Social Neuroscience, Max Planck Institute for Human Cognitive and Brain Sciences (Leipzig, Germany), I am also working on data acquired within the unique large-scale longitudinal ReSource project.

 More specifically, my tasks involve the examination of how the different mental and social training modules as part of the ReSource project influence: